-Typically the Supreme Court has an appellate jurisdiction, reviewing cases that have been decided in lower courts and either affirming or reversing the lower courts decision.
-The Supreme Court receives number of certiorari requests from parties who are not satisfied with the lower court decision asking for a review of their cases.
+Typically the Supreme Court reviews cases that have been decided in lower courts, either affirming or reversing the lower court decision.
+The Supreme Court receives a number of certiorari requests from parties who are not satisfied with lower court decisions asking for a review of their cases.
 Normally, when a case for consideration of certiori is accepted, the petitioner and respondent write briefs setting out their positions and recommendations to prepare the Justices for the oral argumentation.
-Briefs may also be supplied by other interested parties, such as the solicitor general.
+Briefs may also be supplied by other interested parties, such as the Solicitor General.
 These are the so-called amicus curiae (friend of the court) briefs.
 When the justices have considered all the briefs, the oral hearings take place.
 The total time for the oral argumentation is just one hour, thirty minutes for each party.
 Normally the petitioner will begin, reserving some of his thirty minutes for rebuttal.
 The respondent will follow for thirty minutes, and the petitioner will finish taking the remaining time for a rebuttal.
 Following the oral hearing, the justices meet in a justice conference to discuss and vote on the case.
 Following this the opinions are prepared: one justice will be chosen to write the opinion of the Court, and the other justices may, if they wish, write their own concurring or dissenting opinions.

-The Supreme Court is expected to give a decision in the case under review, but they need to look to the past and the future as well.
-Their decision needs to be expressed as a rule which will be applicable to future cases, and which will, as far as possible, be consistent with previous decisions of the Court: see e.g. [9].
+The Supreme Court is expected to give a decision in the case under review, but it needs to look to the past and the future as well.
+The decision needs to be expressed as a rule which will be applicable to future cases, and which will, as far as possible, be consistent with previous decisions of the Court: see e.g. [9].